-With Earth Day around the corner on April 22, now is the perfect time to think about changes your business can make to reduce your environmental impact.
-While there are many environmentally-friendly practices you could implement, there’s one change that will have a positive impact on the environment and on your bottom line: going paperless.
+With Earth Day around the corner on April 22nd, now is the perfect time to think about changes your business can make to reduce your environmental impact.
+While there are many environmentally friendly practices you could implement, there’s one change that will have a positive impact on the environment and your business: going paperless.

 What Does It Mean to Go Paperless?

 First thing’s first – let’s gain a clear understanding of what going paperless actually means.

 In the simplest of terms, going paperless means going digital.
 It entails converting your current physical business documents into virtual copies that are easy to manage, access, track, and share from anywhere with any computer or mobile device.

 Many organizations turn to intelligent document processing (IDP) solutions made up of document scanning services, content management software, and workflow automation software to successfully transition to a digital environment.
 There are two methods for kickstarting this transition and, oftentimes, organizations leverage both simultaneously: digitizing incoming documents and converting backfiles.

 What Are the Best Ways to Go Paperless?

 Now, let’s dive into the best ways to digitize incoming business documents and convert backfiles.